Glaive-Free-Fire/MGQP-Map-Editor/README.md

 5.  **Preview & Export:**
     -   Switch to the "Preview" tab to see the exact file that will be saved, including all generated blocks and structure corrections.
-    -   The **Download edited file** button will turn red if there are unresolved errors, and saving will be blocked until they are fixed.
+    -   The **Download edited file** button will turn red if there are unresolved errors.
-    -   Click "Download edited file" to save your changes, or "Copy all extracted" to copy the text.
+    -   Click "Download edited file" to save your changes.
+The editor will automatically concatenate all chunks into a single file.
+    -   **NEW:** If you accidentally close the browser, look for the **Restore last session** notification in the bottom-left corner to recover your work. to copy the text.

 ### 2. Japanese-Only Translation Mode